-- (13) Includes (a) a Company contribution under our 401(k) plan in 2008, (b) the premiums paid by us on behalf of the executive officer with respect to our executive life insurance program in 2008, (c) the premiums paid by us on behalf of the executive officer with respect to our basic life insurance program, (d) profits interests in CA granted in 2005 in the amount of \$(1,333,614), (e) profits interests in CA III that were granted in October 2007 in the amount of \$(131) and (f) profits interest in CA III that were granted in February 2008 in the amount of \$506. - (14) Includes (a) a Company contribution under our 401(k) plan in 2008, (b) the premiums paid by us on behalf of the executive officer with respect to our executive life insurance program in 2008, (c) the premiums paid by us on behalf of the executive officer with respect to our basic life insurance program, (d) profits interests in CA granted in 2005 in the amount of \$(1,333,614), (e) profits interests in CA III that were granted in October 2007 in the amount of \$(131), (f) profits interest in CA III that were granted in February 2008 in the amount of \$151 and (g) phantom points granted to Mr. Jernigan during the period ended December 31, 2006 in the amount of \$(377,240). - (15) Includes (a) a Company contribution under our 401(k) plan in 2008, (b) the premiums paid by us on behalf of the executive officer with respect to our executive life insurance program in 2008, (c) the premiums paid by us on behalf of the executive officer with respect to our basic life insurance program, (d) profits interests in CA granted in 2005 in the amount of \$(961,787), (e) profits interests in CA III that were granted in October 2007 in the amount of \$(94), (f) profits interest in CA III that were granted in February 2008 in the amount of \$243 and (g) phantom points granted to Mr. Daly during the year ended December 31, 2006 in the amount of \$(1,402,557). - (16) Includes (a) a Company contribution under our 401(k) plan in 2008, (b) the premiums paid by us on behalf of the executive officer with respect to our executive life insurance program in 2008, (c) the premiums paid by us on behalf of the executive officer with respect to our basic life insurance program, (d) tax gross-up reimbursement by the Company, (e) profits interests in CA granted in 2005 in the amount of \$(1,333,614), (f) profits interests in CA III that were granted in October 2007 in the amount of \$(131), (g) profits interests in CA III that were granted in February 2008 in the amount of \$187 and (h) phantom points granted to Mr. Haugen during the year ended December 31, 2006 in the amount of \$(1,257,465). - (17) Includes (a) a Company contribution under our 401(k) plan in 2008, (b) the premiums paid by us on behalf of the executive officer with respect to our executive life insurance program in 2008, (c) the premiums paid by us on behalf of the executive officer with respect to our basic life insurance program, (d) profits interests in CA III that were granted in February 2008 in the amount of \$303 and (f) phantom points granted to Mr. Gross during the periods ending December 31, 2005 and December 31, 2006 in the amount of \$(2,666,940). - (18) Includes (a) a Company contribution under our 401(k) plan in 2008, (b) the premiums paid by us on behalf of the executive officer with respect to our executive life insurance program in 2008, (c) the premiums paid by us on behalf of the executive officer with respect to our basic life insurance program, (d) profits interests in CA granted in 2005 in the amount of \$(2,597,820), (e) profits interests in CA III that were granted in October 2007 in the amount of \$(256), (f) profits interest in CA III that were granted in February 2008 in the amount of \$876 and (g) phantom points granted to Mr. Riemann during the year ended December 31, 2006 in the amount of \$(1,530,152).
+- (6) Includes (a) a Company contribution under our 401(k) plan in 2009, (b) the premiums paid by us on behalf of the executive officer with respect to our executive life insurance program in 2009, (c) the premiums paid by us on behalf of the executive officer with respect to our basic life insurance program and (d) the grant date fair value of profits interests in CA I and CA II and phantom points from the Phantom Unit Plans granted on November 9, 2009 in the amount of \$303,917. - (7) Mr. Morgan commenced employment May 14, 2009, so he earned only a portion of his 2009 base salary of \$275,000 and his annual cash bonus was similarly prorated.
+Includes (a) signing bonus of \$60,000 paid to Mr. Morgan as part of the efforts to recruit him as Chief Financial Officer, (b) relocation benefits, including an applicable tax gross up, which total \$121,726, (c) a Company contribution under our 401(k) plan in 2009, (d) the premiums paid by us on behalf of the executive officer with respect to our executive life insurance program in 2009 and (e) the premiums paid by us on behalf of the executive officer with respect to our basic life insurance program. - (8) Includes (a) a Company contribution under our 401(k) plan in 2009, (b) the premiums paid by us on behalf of the executive officer with respect to our executive life insurance program in 2009, (c) the premiums paid by us on behalf of the executive officer with respect to our basic life insurance program and (d) the grant date fair value of profits interests in CA I and CA II and phantom points from the Phantom Unit Plans granted on November 9, 2009 in the amount of \$113,395. - (9) Includes (a) a Company contribution under our 401(k) plan in 2009, (b) the premiums paid by us on behalf of the executive officer with respect to our executive life insurance program in 2009, (c) the premiums paid by us on behalf of the executive officer with respect to our basic life insurance program and (d) the grant date fair value of phantom points from the Phantom Unit Plans granted on November 9, 2009 in the amount of \$46,431. - (10) Includes (a) a Company contribution under our 401(k) plan in 2009, (b) the premiums paid by us on behalf of the executive officer with respect to our executive life insurance program in 2009, (c) the premiums paid by us on behalf of the executive officer with respect to our basic life insurance program, (d) tax gross up reimbursement by the Company, (e) payment of certain housing benefits and (f) the grant date fair value of profits interests in CA I and CA II and phantom points from the Phantom Unit Plans granted on November 9, 2009 in the amount of \$65,046. - (11) Mr. Rens ceased to serve as chief financial officer of the Company on May 14, 2009. - (12) Includes (a) the premiums paid by us on behalf of the executive officer with respect to our executive life insurance program in 2009, (b) the premiums paid by us on behalf of the executive officer with respect to our basic life insurance program, (c) severance under an employment agreement of \$203,077 and (d) the payout of unused vacation of \$38,077.